Pantarheon/cbecho/README.md

 ```

 The `-o` switch is optional there.
 If, however, `-o` is the _last_ switch on
-the command line, `cbecho` will send this output to `stdout`.
+the command line, `cbecho` will send its output to `stdout`.
 But only if it
 is the last.
 Otherwise it assumes it is followed by a file name, even if it
 starts with a `-`, which is a perfectly valid character in a file name.